Skip to main content

 2012

-The museum acquires a 1907 steam locomotive (#219) originally belonging to the Temiskaming and Northern Ontario Railway.
-The museum acquires the former Capreol Fire Hall and Town Centre as an annex to the existing museum, to act as its Heritage Centre.
-The new building houses displays related to the regions social history as well as a 1928 Gotfredson Bickle Fire Engine.
+The museum acquires the former Capreol Fire Hall and Town Centre as an annex to the existing museum.
+This new Heritage Centre houses displays related to the region’s social history as well as a 1928 Gotfredson Bickle Fire Engine.
 NORMHC constructs a G Scale train layout in the Garden of Life.

 2013